 The term “hacktivism” was coined in 1996 by Omega, a member of the early hacktivist organization Cult of the Dead Cow.
 Although this new name solidified the importance of these events in history, it wasn’t the first instance of cyber-activism.
 In this timeline, we explore major events during the evolution of hacktivism in the last century.

-What is hacktivism?
-Some may say its acts of heroes and vigilantes.
-Others will argue it’s the effect of cybercriminals performing digital attacks hiding behind the mask of online anonymity.
-In either regard, it’s clear that the political and social effects of these hackers are vast.
+So, what is hacktivism, then?
+Some may say it’s the selfless acts of heroes and vigilantes.
+Others may argue it’s simply cybercriminals performing digital attacks behind the mask of online anonymity.
+In either regard, it’s clear that hacktivism has and will continue to have an enormous effect on the political, social, and religious realms.